Seizure of power (Cultural Revolution): January Storm

-Mao Zedong launched the Cultural Revolution in May 1966.
-In January 1967, the January Storm in Shanghai marked the beginning of power-seizure movement, which then spread to other areas of China.
-Shanghai's was the first provincial level government overthrown.
-Within days, Mao expressed his approval.
+Over the next week, WGH-aligned rebels seized administrative and party positions throughout the city, legitimized through Mao's endorsement of the radical Zhang Chunqiao as the movement's leader.
+Mao's recognition of the rebels’ actions as ideologically in line with his rhetoric shattered the Scarlet Guards, and signalled his approval for similar actions elsewhere.
+The SPC was reorganized into the autonomous Shanghai Commune, which was short-lived and unstable.
+Through the intervention of Mao, Shanghai's government was reorganized again into a more centralized revolutionary committee, the first of many.
 In the next three weeks, 24 more province-level governments were overthrown.
 Rebel groups across China, such as those in Shanxi, Heilongjiang, Guizhou and Shandong, started their own seizure of power as early as late January.
 The Cultural Revolution thereafter entered a new phase.